ballantynedewolf/WolfChart/README.md

  - improved consistency of svg elements to use only filled paths and polygons, no strokes.
  - improved implementation of rgba to permit overlapping elements - opacity is now applied to the whole svg element, not its child elements
  - larger, more readable VA labels
- - Shapes optotype (this is a prototype optotype while we work out the IP of more well-known preschool tests)

 Ver1.3
 Added duochrome function with a shortcut key to be assigned in config form.